-Charge is converted to signal voltage with a $12-\mu V$ per electron conversion factor by a high-performance charge-detection structure with built-in automatic reset and a voltage reference generator.
+The charge is converted to signal voltage with a $12-\mu V$ per-electron conversion factor by a high-performance charge-detection structure with built-in automatic reset and a voltage-reference generator.
 The signal is buffered by a low-noise two-stage source-follower amplifier to provide high output-drive capability.

-The TC254P is built using TI-proprietary virtual-phase technology, which provides devices with high blue response, low dark current, high photoresponse uniformity, and single-phase clocking.
-The TC254P is characterized for operation from $-10^{\circ}$ C to $45^{\circ}$ C.
+The TC255 is built using TI-proprietary virtual-phase technology, which provides devices with high blue response, low dark signal, good uniformity, and single-phase clocking.
+The TC255 is characterized for operation from -10°C to 45°C.